 What Are Ways To Improve My Kids Interest In Piano?

 With piano or really any instrument, you never want to force it with your kids.
 When you are having to force them into playing and practicing for an extended period of time, they can lose interest along with focus.
 Many years ago, my father had me begin lessons when I was about 8 years old.

-I ended up quitting after a couple weeks.
+I ended up quitting after a couple of weeks.
 It was about a year later that I was listening to music and realized that I wanted to learn how to play.

 Introducing your kids to good music, whether it’s classic rock or even classical is a good thing.
 If they naturally decide that they want to learn, they will be able to retain more knowledge and want to stay driven.

 I highly suggest reading my article about music theory and treble clef.